Customs Bonds in Canada: The Complete Guide

 - Get Your Customs Bond from Bondrail

 If you import goods into Canada, you have almost certainly encountered the term “customs bond.”
-Whether you are a first-time importer trying to understand your obligations or a seasoned logistics professional navigating the post-CARM landscape, this guide covers everything you need to know about customs bonds in Canada — what they are, what they cost, who needs one, and how to get bonded quickly.
+Whether you are a first-time importer trying to understand your obligations or a seasoned logistics professional navigating the post-CARM landscape, this guide covers the main customs-security concepts in Canada.
+Since CARM went live on October 21, 2024, importers that want to participate in RPP must generally post their own financial security rather than rely on a customs broker’s RPP security.

 What Is a Customs Bond?